 Preheat oven to 425 degrees.
 Place a piece of foil on a baking sheet.

 Rinse and scrub potatoes with a vegetable brush.
 Let them dry.
 Rub them with avocado oil and sprinkle them all over with salt.
-Prick in three places with a fork, going in about 1/8 – 1/4 inch (this keeps the steam from building up and the potato possibly exploding).
+Prick in three places with a fork, going in about 1/8″ to 1/4″ (this keeps the steam from building up and the potato possibly exploding).
 Set the potatoes on the foil lined pan.
-You will be setting your timer to go off every 20 minutes so you can flip the potatoes over and move them around for even baking.
+You will be setting your timer to go off every 20 minutes so you can flip the potatoes over with tongs and move them around for even baking.
 Bake them in a 425 degree oven for 1 hour or until they can be pressed in easily because they are soft inside.

-If you have different sizes, butt out the smaller ones and let the larger ones cook longer.
-If the potatoes are extra large in size, bake an additional 15 -20 minutes, then start checking for softness.
+If you have different sizes, pull out the smaller ones and let the larger ones cook longer.
+If the potatoes are extra large in size, bake an additional 15 to 20 minutes, then start checking for softness.

 Sprinkle with salt and pepper.
 Place a piece of butter inside.
 Serve with sour cream and chives if you like.